 I was stunned.
 I was shocked.
 I was angry.

-But anyone who is black or brown in this country would be far from stunned or shocked.
-This is just a part of everyday life, being on the receiving end of small and/or terrible acts of ignorance, racism and discrimination.
+But anyone who is black or brown in this country would be far from shocked.
+This is just a part of everyday life: being on the receiving end of small and/or terrible acts of ignorance, racism and discrimination.

 As a white 41-year old woman, this was the first time I'd personally experienced systemic racism in America.
 It rattled me to the core.
 And the more rattled I became, the more I realized how utterly, ridiculously, absurdly privileged I am.